People Are Complete Suckers For Online Reviews

 Matt Moog, CEO of PowerReviews, previously conducted a study with Northwestern University [PDF] that drew from an even larger data pool of 400 million consumers, which also found that the more reviews there are of a product, the more likely it is that a customer will purchase that product...
 He has also found that customers who read reviews often click the bad ones first.
 "They want to read what's the worst thing people have to say about this," he said...
 Most online shoppers (97 percent to be exact) say reviews influence their buying decisions, according to Fan & Fuel Digital Marketing Group, which also found that 92 percent of consumers will hesitate to buy something if it has no customer reviews at all.

-Lies, Damn Lies and Statistics (Score:4, Insightful)
+Lies, Damn Lies and Statistics (Score:5, Insightful)

 The three main kinds of mistruth.